 I didn’t think it could happen, how could anything replace Sea and Sassy?
 They’re perfect, do exactly what I need them to, and are always there for me!
 I guess Satin is just what happens when two perfect things are merged together, and plus don’t forget it moisturises!
 I will still recommend Sea to anyone looking for a good basic lubricant, and Sassy as my primary anal lubricant.
 But for now, Satin has totally won me over.
 Thank you, Sliquid gods, you have done it again!

-You can get Sliquid Satin for just $19 AUD / $14 USD at their online store plus use my code PRINCESSPREVIEWS to get 10% OFF your order!
+You can get Sliquid Satin for just $19 AUD / $14.99 USD at Vibrant, plus use my code GRACE to get 10% OFF your total order!

 Affiliate links have been used in this post.